jefeish/project-template-action/README.md

 ## Issue *Trigger-Command*

-to trigger an automated project board setup based on templates.
-Place a `/slash` command in an Issue comment or body.
+to trigger an automated project board setup based on templates, place a `/slash` command in an Issue comment or body.

 ### Sample